For the Love of Horror: Notable events

 House of 1000 Corpses actor Sid Haig was due to appear at the 2019 event, but passed away the month before on September 21, 2019, from Aspiration Pneumonitis triggered by Aspergillus Pneumonia at the age of 80.
 Haig was due to appear alongside fellow co-star Bill Moseley who still attended the event next to Haig's empty signing table, which was kept as a mark of respect for the actor.
-Fan's were invited to visit Haig's table to sign a memorial book and encouraged to leave a donation (which was eventually given to Haig's wife) in exchange for an especially designed poster of the actor commissioned for the event.
-The event also observed a one minute silence in honor of Haig during the event on both days at 12pm GMT which rendered the entire event silent.
+Fans were invited to visit Haig's table to sign a memorial book and encouraged to leave a donation (which was eventually given to Haig's wife) in exchange for an especially designed poster of the actor commissioned for the event.
+The event also observed a one-minute silence in honor of Haig during the event on both days at 12pm GMT which rendered the entire event silent.

-While originally advertised as a non-specific horror fan convention as per the 2018 event, the 2019 For the love of Horror quickly became known and advertised as the "biggest Lost Boys reunion in history" as the vast majority of the 1987 movie's cast including actors Kiefer Sutherland, Jason Patric, Alex Winter, Jamison Newlander, and Billy Wirth along with musicians from the film G Tom Mac, and Tim Cappello, appeared at the event and were reunited for the first time in over 30 years.
-Both G Tom Mac and Tom Cappello performed separate live music sets on the event stage to a vast crowd of fans on both days of the event, while Cappello performed a third time at the event after-party.
-The entire cast posed together for photographs in a purpose-built 'cave' set modeled on the vampire cave seen in The Lost Boys original movie which was complete with a poster of Jim Morrison, a bottle of fake blood and David the vampire's wheelchair.
+While originally advertised as a non-specific horror fan convention as per the 2018 event, the 2019 For the Love of Horror quickly became known and advertised as the "biggest Lost Boys reunion in history" as the vast majority of the 1987 movie's cast including actors Kiefer Sutherland, Jason Patric, Alex Winter, Jamison Newlander, and Billy Wirth, along with musicians from the film G Tom Mac and Tim Cappello, appeared at the event and were reunited for the first time in over 30 years.
+Both G Tom Mac and Cappello performed separate live music sets on the event stage to a vast crowd of fans on both days of the event, while Cappello performed a third time at the event after-party.
+The entire cast posed together for photographs in a purpose-built "cave" set modeled on the vampire cave seen in The Lost Boys original movie which was complete with a poster of Jim Morrison, a bottle of fake blood and David the vampire's wheelchair.

 The 2021 event included an actual and non-staged fan wedding, live on stage in front of thousands of attendees.
-Musician and Lost Boys actor Tim Cappello appeared on stage at the end of the ceremony to congratulate the couple.
+Cappello appeared on stage at the end of the ceremony to congratulate the couple.

 Corey Taylor, of the bands Slipknot and Stonesour among others, was announced as a guest for the event in early 2022.
 He appeared in a pre-event concert as well as at a signing table during the actual event, and fans were also able to meet Taylor and have photo opportunities with him.

+At the 2023 event, instead of an opening night concert there was an opening party which included a closed screening of The Lost Boys in the venue, along with a live commentary from star Jason Patric who played main protagonist Michael Emerson in the film.
+This was followed by a preview screening of the newest production from filmmaker Eli Roth entitled Thanksgiving, at a nearby cinema which was sponsored by Sony as was the entire 2023 event.
+The weekend also included live music on stage from G Tom Mac and Terrifier 2 actress Leah Voysey.